Stem Cell Treatment for Autism: Exploring Stem Cells Therapy for Autism

 - Immune system development

 The number of cells to be administered is determined according to the age and weight of the patient.
 Treatment is carried out using mesenchymal stem cells (derived from the patient's own adipose tissue or bone marrow) or fetal stem cells.
 The treatment of the patient is decided according to the condition of the patient.
-It can be performed in 3 sessions 45 days apart or in 3 consecutive days.
-The treatment protocol is precisely adjusted according to the patient's condition and a different protocol may be applied for each patient.

 Frequently Asked Questions